Pete Millett's DIY Audio pages

 I do some commercial audio design work outside of my "day job".
 Some of my work includes the Apex Hi-Fi product line, which is sold by TTVJ (Todd the Vinyl Junkie).

-I'm currently living near Dallas, Texas, and work for a large semiconductor company.
+I'm currently living near Dallas, Texas, and work for a semiconductor company.

-These are the HA-1 and HA-2 tube headphone amps, which I designed a while ago:
+These are the HA-1 and HA-2 tube headphone amps, which I designed a long time ago:

 I've put some info from the old Wheatfield Audio web site here that might be useful, especially if you own an HA-1 or HA-2.